 It’s not an event.
 People see the photos of City Pastors Fellowship luncheons, and may mistake this for a “mega-style” membership-driven organizational gathering.

 It’s so far from that.

-In 2008, three pastors thought it would be very good to build off of what others had worked toward, in various ways, for many years.
-Each of these pastors had about 5-6 really good pastor friends who they invited (along with many other pastors they didn't yet know) to break bread together.
-About 20 senior pastors showed up at the first quarterly luncheon to do nothing more than break bread together, become better acquainted, and spend a few minutes praying for one another in very small groups.
+In 2008, three local pastors from different churches thought it would be very good to build off of what others had worked toward, in various ways, for many years.
+Each of these pastors had about 5-6 really good lead pastor friends whom they invited (along with many other lead pastors they didn’t yet know) to break bread together.
+About 20 lead pastors showed up at the first quarterly luncheon to do nothing more than break bread together, become better acquainted, and spend a few minutes praying for one another in very small groups.

 Gradually, the friendships have not only grown deeper, but also much wider.

 The spiritual climate is one of celebration for one another, not competition.
 New lead pastors are welcomed into the region with open arms and tangible expressions of support from established churches and ministries.